 Which way to go - brand new or resale home?
-Buying a new home from a mass production builder can be a very exciting event, but it holds potential challenges.
-Since it's important to make an informed decision, if you prefer this route over buying a home in an established neighbourhood, there are some things you should know about buying a brand new home to be built in what was formerly an empty farmer's field.
+Buying a new home from a big production builder can be a very exciting event, but it holds potential challenges.
+Since it's important to make an informed decision, if you prefer this route over buying an existing home in an established neighbourhood, there are some things you should know about buying a brand new home to be built in what was formerly an empty farmer's field.

 Aside from the obvious, that your purchase of brand new real estate in Canada is subject to the unpopular Harmonized Sales Tax (HST) (which is usually buried in the purchase price), that builder contract terms are rarely negotiable, and that your possession date is usually many months, if not years away (especially a high-rise condo), it may seem that the differences between buying a new or resale home is negligible, that everything else is completely wonderful.

-Whether you're buying a new home or a resale home on an established shady street, with an extremely long closing date, particularly common with new homes, you hope the real estate market continues so as to maintain market value or hopefully, rise.
+Whether you're buying a new home or a resale home on an established shady street, with an extremely long closing date, particularly common with new homes, you hope the real estate market remains active, thus maintaining market value or hopefully, rise.
 Otherwise, you could be left handing over your hard-earned money in exchange for a key to a new home whose market value is lower than what you paid.
 It would be a bitter pill to swallow.
 But if you refuse to close the sale, you could ...

 A difference between a new or resale home is that for a used house, the closings are usually 60 to 90 days.
-Market values don't typically fluctuate too much in the short term.
+Unless the market is really hot, or it suddenly crashes, market values don't typically fluctuate too much in the short term.
 And even if they do fall, which sometimes happens, you can just sit tight.
 It'll come back.
 Historically, it always does.

 If the fixtures haven't already been ordered or installed by the builder, you get to choose your own cabinetry, the colour of the plumbing fixtures (tub, toilets, etc), flooring, exterior cladding (bricks, siding, etc), paint colours, roof shingle colours and maybe even the exterior elevation (architectural style).